World News | At Least 18 Killed After Small Plane Crashes in Remote Part of South Sudan | LatestLY

-Juba, Jan 29 (AP) An official says at least 18 people were killed Wednesday when a small plane crashed in a remote part of South Sudan.
+Juba, Jan 29 (AP) A small plane crashed in a remote part of South Sudan, killing at least 18 people on Wednesday, an official said.

 Also Read | Bangladesh To Seek Scraping of 'Uneven Agreements' on Borders With India: Interim Government's Home Adviser Md Jahangir Alam Chowdhury.

+The UN-affiliated Radio Miraya, citing the flight manifest, reported that the victims included mostly South Sudanese, one Indian and two Chinese nationals.

-It was not immediately clear what caused the crash, and authorities had not yet revealed the identities of the victims.
-Local media reported that the plane was carrying oil workers.
+It wasn't immediately clear what caused the crash, and authorities had not yet revealed the identities of the victims.

+South Sudan, which gained independence from Sudan in 2011, is a major oil producer in the region.
+The East African nation has been trying to ramp up oil production and exports amid persistent cash flow issues for the government.
 (AP)

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)